Chukwuemeka-Mba/Chukwuemeka-Mba/README.md

 ### Hey There! 🤗

-I am an aspiring web developer, writer and business enthusiast.
+I am a full stack web developer, writer and business enthusiast.
 I am interested in building products and companies that solve problems for millions of users.

 ### What am I doing 👨🏾‍💻